Opportunity Zones: Moving from Reaction to Action

-Since its introduction in the 2017 Tax Cuts and Jobs Act, the Opportunity Zones (“O-Zones”) program has become one of the most hyped investing opportunities in recent memory.
+Since its introduction in the 2017 Tax Cuts and Jobs Act, the Opportunity Zones program has become one of the most hyped investing opportunities in recent memory.
 Tracking Google searches for “Opportunity Zones” over the last year illustrates this impressive snowball: After interest grew steadily over the course of 2018, awareness spiked when the IRS released its much anticipated Proposed Regulations on October 19th.
 More importantly, the content of the IRS release also catalyzed a number of announcements from managers who are setting up funds to capitalize on the program.

 After reviewing the Proposed Regulations, we are similarly encouraged that the IRS seems intent on increasing the program’s flexibility for investors and managers.
 Still, the program presents a number of logistical hurdles and inherent investment-related risks that may be easily overlooked as both managers and investors rush to capitalize on the opportunity.

-We began our diligence on the O-Zone concept in April, and took an early view as to the types of opportunities that would fit squarely within the program.
+We began our diligence on the Opportunity Zone concept in April, and took an early view as to the types of opportunities that would fit squarely within the program.
 Most importantly, we hold the view that the program’s tax benefits alone will not lead to successful outcomes for managers or investors.
 Over the past several months, we have therefore begun developing a program with a clear view of what success looks like for our investors.
 Throughout that period, the pillars of our thesis have not changed:

-- Structure: Logistics are not to be taken lightly.
+3. Structure: Logistics are not to be taken lightly.
 In order to reliably capture the potential tax benefits, investing through the right structure is critical.

 In short, we agree that the mission-orientation and tax benefits are worthy of the buzz the program has generated.
 But we also believe certain key components of a well-conceived offering have often been overlooked.

-Another important consideration is the ability to mitigate exposure to any one particular O-Zone asset or market.
+Another important consideration is the ability to mitigate exposure to any one particular Opportunity Zone asset or market.
 Many of the investors we have spoken with are either sitting on a sizable capital gain built through a diversified portfolio, or have recently realized a large gain through the discrete sale of a business they spent their life building.
 In any case, concentrating these gains into any one asset, market or operating partner contradicts a foundational investing principle (diversification) that we believe should not be ignored in pursuit of potential tax savings.

 While many managers are limited to a small number of projects based on current ownership or a specific regional focus, we value our ability to flexibly allocate across high-growth markets alongside multiple leading operating partners.
 In total, we expect to commit to 5–10 of these qualifying transactions over the next couple years.
-And since the O-Zone program requires development or extensive asset repositioning, we stress the need for an active project oversight role in close alignment with investors.
+And since the Opportunity Zone program requires development or extensive asset repositioning, we stress the need for an active project oversight role in close alignment with investors.
 In each transaction we pursue, we will serve as ongoing asset manager and fiduciary for both our investors and our own capital.